๐ฒ๐ฉ Moldova visa for EU citizens

 EU citizens can enter Moldova visa-free for up to 90 days.
 This is automatically applied at border control; there's no need to apply online or at a consulate beforehand.
 You simply present your valid EU passport.

 While the entry is visa-free, border guards may ask for proof of onward or return travel, so have your next flight or bus ticket handy.
 Some travellers report issues if they can't demonstrate sufficient funds for their stay, though specific amounts aren't usually published.
-Most EU passport holders breeze through without a hitch, but carrying around โฌ50 per day of your intended stay in cash or on a card is a safe bet.
+Most EU passport holders breeze through without a hitch, but carrying around โฌ50โ per day of your intended stay in cash or on a card is a safe bet.
 The biggest pitfall is overstaying the 90-day limit, which can lead to fines and future entry bans.

 Moldova visa, the full picture

-How long can you actually stay?
+How long can I actually stay, and what's the catch?

 How other passports enter Moldova